The River War: Background

 Aware that there was a war in Sudan, Churchill was determined to be part of it.
-He was not alone in this, because in a time generally of peace, many British Army officers wanted experience of battle to further their careers.
+He was not alone in this, because in a time that was largely peaceful, many British Army officers wanted experience of battle to further their careers.
 In Churchill's case, he did not see his career as lying with the army, but had already started writing about wars and wanted a new campaign to write about.
 He first attempted to obtain a transfer from his regiment stationed in India to the 21st Lancers, which was the unit taking part in the war.
 This was granted by the War Office, but was rejected by the commander of the British force in Sudan, General Kitchener.
 Churchill next took leave to Britain, where he enlisted friends and family to lobby Kitchener to permit him to take part.
 This continued to be unsuccessful, even when the prime minister Lord Salisbury made an inquiry on his behalf.
 Eventually, however, his mother's friend Lady Jeune got him what he wanted; she approached her friend Sir Evelyn Wood, Adjutant General of the Horse Guards, who had authority over appointments to the regiment in England, and within two days he received an attachment to the Lancers in place of an officer who had died, on 24 July 1898.
 On 5 August he was in Luxor and on 24 August the regiment set out from Atbara to attack the Mahdist forces.

 Before leaving London, Churchill obtained a commission to write accounts of the war for the Morning Post, producing 15 articles, which were printed in the newspaper between 23 September and 8 October 1898, for which he was paid £15 per article.
 This helped offset his expenses for the trip; the War Office had declined to meet them, and also refused any liability should he be killed or injured.
 The Times had two correspondents covering the war, one of whom was killed and another injured, and Churchill wrote a piece for this newspaper also, but Kitchener vetoed the sending of the report.